aframevr/aframe/docs/primitives/index.md

 ## Primitives are Entities

-Since primitives extends `<a-entity>`s, things that can be done with entities can be done with primitives.
-These things include:
+Since every primitive extends `<a-entity>`s, things that can be done with entities can be done with primitives:

 - Positioning, rotating, and scaling
 - Attaching [components][component] and [mixins][mixin]